 Wednesday nights throughout the summer are synonymous with two things at the Penn Museum: eclectic live music and laid-back fun.
-This year's P.M. @ Penn Museum Summer Nights music series, Wednesdays from 5:00 to 8:00 pm in the Museum's outdoor Stoner Courtyard, kicks off June 19 and runs through September 11.
+This year's P.M. @ Penn Museum Summer Nights music series, Wednesdays from 5:00 to 8:00 pm in the Museum's outdoor Stoner Courtyard, kicked off June 19, 2013, and ran through September 11, 2013.

 P.M. @ Penn Museum Summer Nights artists: